- Member of the Congressional Black Caucus, the Congressional Progressive Caucus, the NAACP, and the Democratic Socialists of America

 In December 2010, Davis, who had been seeking to represent the Democratic Party in a special Chicago mayoral election slated for February 2011, dropped out of the race in order to prevent the black vote from being split between himself and rival Democrat Carol Moseley Braun, a former U.S. Senator.
 Davis reasoned that by withdrawing from the race, he could increase the chances of a black person (Braun) being elected.
 His efforts were to no avail, however, as Rahm Emanuel—a white man—was the ultimate winner.

-In March 2012 at CPUSA’s headquarters in Chicago, the Communist Party news website People’s World honored Davis—who was then a member of the House Committee on Homeland Security—with a “social justice” award in recognition of his track record of “inspiring leadership.”
+In March 2012 at CPUSA’s headquarters in Chicago, the Communist Party news website People’s World honored Davis—who was then a member of the House Committee on Homeland Security—with a “social justice” award in recognition of his “lifetime of inspiring leadership.”
+(To view a video of Davis trying to avoid responding to a reporter’s inquiry as to whether Davis was a supporter of the Communist Party, click here.)

-In a February 2018 interview with the Daily Caller, Davis lauded Nation Of Islam leader Louis Farrakhan as “an outstanding human being who commands a following of individuals who are learned and articulate, and [who] plays a big role in the lives of thousands and thousands and thousands and thousands of people.”
+In a February 2018 interview with the Daily Caller, Davis lauded Nation Of Islam [NOI] leader Louis Farrakhan as “an outstanding human being who commands a following of individuals who are learned and articulate, and [who] plays a big role in the lives of thousands and thousands and thousands and thousands of people.”
+The following month, Davis again praised Farrakhan for his “outstanding work” and said “I’ve been a fan of [former NOI leader] Elijah Muhammad,” though he noted that “I do disagree with the notion that white people are devils” — a reference to a claim made frequently by both Farrakhan and Muhammad.

 For an overview of Davis’s voting record on a wide range of key issues, click here.